NuroDev/atlas/book/src/introduction.md

 	</a>
 </figure>

-A lot of developers have come to like Rust over the past few years and after using it myself, I can see why.
+A lot of developers have come to like Rust over the past few years, and after using it myself, I can see why.
 It fixes a lot of the issues that C++ has plagued the industry for decades.
 Which left me wondering, how would Rust perform in the games industry?

 To answer this, I tested Rust and pushed it to its limits to see if it is as powerful as it is as advertised.